Intermittent Fasting | Breaking a Fast | Chew Gum | Sugar-Free | Candy

 Unlike chewing gum, they also don’t serve any other purpose, such as having something in your mouth or chewing, which might be psychologically necessary to some people.

-Likewise, a growing number of studies looking at food reward pathways support this theory.
+In summary, sugar-free candies’ concentrated load of sweeteners stokes cravings more than chewing gum.
+Likewise, many studies looking at food reward pathways support this theory.

 For this reason, other studies have also found that consuming intense sweeteners does not lead to the desired overall calorie reduction due to increased appetite (Bellisle et al. 200710).